ScottSyms/portablebrains/README.md

 # Portable Brains

-A Rust-based document indexing system that converts multiple document formats (PDF, TXT, HTML, DOCX, PPTX, XLSX) into a searchable archive optimized for generative AI querying.
+A vibe-coded, Rust-based document indexing system that converts multiple document formats (PDF, TXT, HTML, DOCX, PPTX, XLSX) into a searchable archive optimized for generative AI querying.
 The system extracts text from documents, performs semantic chunking, generates embeddings, and stores everything in a structured database format with configurable storage backends.

 [eatmybrain](EATMYBRAIN.md) is a console application that allows you to query the database.
 It can be separately compiled with